AGM Batteries for Travel Trailers

 AGMs may be orientated any way except upside down.
 They must be in a well-ventilated compartment.
 Whilst normally sealed, release valves open if pressure becomes dangerously high.
 Early advice, that AGMs don’t ventilating, was long withdrawn.
 Manufacturers now insist it is vital.

-AGM batteries for caravans – further information
+AGM batteries for travel trailers – further information

 For explicit details see Caravan & Motorhome Electrics, Caravan & Motorhome Book.
 Or the Camper Trailer Book.
 Solar is covered in Solar That Really Works (for cabins and RVs).
 Solar Success is for home and properties.
 For information re the author Click on Bio.